AbrahamS05/MobileApp/README.md

 - create data, view data, and remove data, in real time
 - application theme is dynamic depending on the users system preference

+The branch with the higher number is the most updated